jasonmpittman/research-ideas/research-ideas-2017.md

 Does a keylogger produce a measurable ghost pattern as a user types?

 #### Week 3
-Can programmer skill be measured according to what extent solutions to a given type of problem (e.g. search, sort, etc.) are expressed with a richer semantic basis?
+Can programmer skill be measured according to what extent solutions to a given type of problem (e.g., search, sort, etc.) are expressed with a richer semantic basis?

 What are the pedagogical qualities that comprise a 'hard' (rigorous) undergraduate course?